tlswg/tls13-spec/draft-ietf-tls-tls13.md

-- The handshake state machine has been significantly restructured to be more consistent and to remove superfluous messages such as ChangeCipherSpec.
+- The handshake state machine has been significantly restructured to be more consistent and to remove superfluous messages such as ChangeCipherSpec (except when needed for middlebox compatibility).

-- Elliptic curve algorithms are now in the base spec and includes new signature algorithms, such as ed25519 and ed448.
+- Elliptic curve algorithms are now in the base specification and new signature algorithms are included, such as ed25519 and ed448.
 TLS 1.3 removed point format negotiation in favor of a single point format for each curve.

-- Other cryptographic improvements including the removal of compression and custom DHE groups, changing the RSA padding to use PSS, and the removal of DSA.
+- Other cryptographic improvements including the removal of compression and custom DHE groups, changing the RSA padding to use RSASSA-PSS, and the removal of DSA.

 - The TLS 1.2 version negotiation mechanism has been deprecated in favor of a version list in an extension.
-This increases compatibility with servers which incorrectly implemented version negotiation.
+This increases compatibility with existing servers that incorrectly implemented version negotiation.

 - Session resumption with and without server-side state as well as the PSK-based ciphersuites of earlier TLS versions have been replaced by a